davetoland/DiscordChatGPT/ReadMe.md

 At this point you should receive the callback from Discord, and as long as everything worked ok the page will allow the save to happen.

 If you still see the `Save Changes` button on screen then you might just have to wait a few minutes.
 If it persists, something went wrong.
 You can view the ngrok logs in the Web Interface which, combined with stepping through the debugger, usually helps to resolve any issues.
-The ngrok Web Interface url will be displayed in the console, it'll look something like:
+The ngrok Web Interface URL will be displayed in the console, it'll look something like:

 ```cmd
 Web Interface      http://127.0.0.1:4040
 ```

-Once the ping from Discord has succeeded it won't ask again, however note that everytime you restart ngrok and get a new Forwaring Url you'll have to repeat the process of registering it on Discord and acknowledging the ping.
+Once the ping from Discord has succeeded it won't ask again, however note that everytime you restart ngrok and get a new Forwaring URL you'll have to repeat the process of registering it on Discord and acknowledging the ping.